 First install F-Droid (app store for Free and Open Source Software) on your Android device.
 Then add this repository to F-Droid (click on the link below in web browser on Android and select F-Droid from the list of apps):

-Moxie Marlinspike apparently doesn't like the idea of independent builds of TextSecure and RedPhone so much, that he started with legal threats on Twitter.
-Independent builds of TextSecure have been therefore renamed to TextLibre and RedPhone to PhoneLibre.
+Moxie Marlinspike (author of Signal) apparently doesn't like the idea of independent builds of Signal so much, that he started with legal threats on Twitter.
+Independent builds of Signal have been therefore renamed to LibreSignal.

-Application IDs are still the same, so you will not lose data after upgrade.
+Application ID is still the same, so you will not lose data after upgrade.

 One possible solution (if you have root access on your device) is to use oandbackup.
 Backup your Signal app data with oandbackup, uninstall Signal, install LibreSignal and restore your backup with oandbackup.

-There has been big discussion about it (issue #127), but simply told, Moxie is not open to arguments and wants TextSecure to be distributed only via Google Play.
+There has been big discussion about it (issue #127), but simply told, Moxie has not been open to arguments and wanted TextSecure to be distributed only via Google Play.
 He already locked this discussion.
-This is unacceptable for me, because applications installed from Google Play can be silently updated without user knowing about it, e.g. to version with hidden backdoor.
+This has been unacceptable for me, because applications installed from Google Play can be silently updated without user knowing about it, e.g. to version with hidden backdoor.